marplemr/oren.github.io/blog/masters-in-node.md

-Masters in Node - Presentation by David Guttman
+# Masters in Node - Mad Science by David Guttman

 ![masters in node](images/masters-in-node.jpg)